lawrenceevalyn/THE-DISS/writing/FIELDS.md

 ## conclusion ##

+In its misfire, The Captive reveals the necessity, in the literature of sensibility, for distress to be contained within the comforting frameworks that Wakefield and A Simple Story employ, so that it may be palatably embraced by its audience.
 Submission may not appeal to contemporary readers as a virtuous response to distress.
 On its own, it smacks of too little justice; and if a deus ex machina supplies the justice, this feels unsatisfyingly unrealistic.
-To say that the literature of sensibility constitutes a sustained engagement with the aesthetics and ethics of submission to authority may not, therefore, constitute a serious case “for” these texts.
+To say that the literature of sensibility constitutes a sustained engagement with the aesthetics and ethics of an embrace of passive misery may not, therefore, constitute a serious case “for” these texts.
 But in their central acknowledgement of feeling, they supply a crucial lack in enlightenment discourses on virtue.
 And in their provision of narrative vindication, they can provide supreme pleasure to the readers who accept their premise.
-[Add stuff about money and alternative value systems]

 ----